-Microblading has been around for a while now, so you could say I was late for the party when I wound up in Brow Expert Suman's clinic a few weeks back having numbing cream liberally slathered onto my brows.
+Microblading has been around for a while now, so you could say I was late for the party when I wound up at SumanBrow (operated by brow expert Suman Jalaf) a few weeks back.
 I'm not sure why it took me so long.
 Perhaps the fact you're essentially tattooing your face was what put me off.
-Or that Suman has set up home in a new space above Hari's on the Brompton Road in Chelsea, which is a fair trek from my home.
-Thankfully it was worth the journey because I now have eyebrows that look groomed and well kempt, and I basically don't need to have a daily battle with them, trying to get them to behave like I'm a mother with unruly siblings.
+Or that Suman has set up home in a new space above Hari's on Brompton Road in Chelsea, which is a fair trek from my house.
+Thankfully, it was worth the journey because I now have eyebrows that look groomed and well-kempt.
+This means that I no longer have to battle with them as if I'm a parent with unruly children.

 The Microblading Treatment

-Next, she got me to select the shade of dye I preferred—I opted for the lighter colour.
-Then she set to work.
+Next, she got me to select the shade of dye I preferred.
+I opted for the lighter colour.
+Then she went to work.
 In short, microblading is a technique for tattooing hair-like strokes into the brows.
 It definitely takes a skilled technician to do a good, realistic job.
 Suman microbladed both brows, wiping away the excess ink as she went, just as a tattoo artist would.
 Once she had worked across both brows, she then assessed them and went in to cover any areas that needed more dye.

 Visit sumanbrows.com to book your appointment.